basileldho2003/Voting-Management-System/README.md

 ## This is my demo project of Voting Management System.

+Requirements :
-Works in Python 3.10 and later.
+1. Python 3.10 and later
+2. MySQL/MariaDB (supported)